sizezero/qmk_firmware/kleemann.md

 Copy the compiled `.uf2` file in the QMK root directory to the flash drive.

+# Corchim

+This is a corne in a nice case.

+    make clean
+    make crkbd/rev1:kleemann_corchim
+    make crkbd/rev1:kleemann_corchim:flash

+TODO reset instructions

 # Misc Notes

 ## Home Row Mods